jdmedlock/oopinjs/README.md

 ####Commentary
 1. The source code is [es5singleton.js](https://github.com/jdmedlock/oopinjs/blob/master/es5singleton.js)
 in this repo.
-2. It is important to note that newYear1 uses the greetMore() function, but the data used is always from the referencing object.
-This is why the invocation on the lastYear1 object produces different results from that of the newYear1 object.
+2. It is important to note that `newYear1` uses the `greetMore()` function, but the data used is always from the referencing object.
+This is why the invocation on the `lastYear1` object produces different results from that of the `newYear1` object.
-3. The greetMore function only exists in LastYear.
+3. The `greetMore` function only exists in `LastYear`.
 NewYear references this method.
 ---
 <a name="es6singletonexample"/>